-- Upon terminating employment with NOCCCD, you must return your card to the District Director, Purchasing, and complete the Request to Close CAL-Card account (Attachment # 6). - If you transfer to another department, return your CAL-Card to the District Director, Purchasing.
+- Upon terminating employment with NOCCCD, you must return your card to the District Director, Purchasing, and complete the Request to Close CAL-Card Account (Attachment # 7). - CAL-Cards cannot be transferred to another employee - If you transfer to another department, return your CAL-Card to the District Director, Purchasing.
 If your new assignment requires a CAL-Card, a new Request for CAL-Card form will be required. - On a quarterly basis, the District Director, Purchasing, will provide a list of all CAL-Cards issued to the Budget Officers.
-A physical inventory of all CAL-Cards within his/her organization will be taken by the Approving Official and reported back to Purchasing.
+A physical inventory of all CAL-Cards within each business unit will be taken by the Approving Official and reported back to Purchasing.